 Our goal was to get information from local residents who see the problem everyday.
 As a result, we created a map of areas that need immediate support in communicating the problem of air pollution.
 People living in these areas must be made aware how harmful their actions can be.

-Awareness is fundamental for effective fight against smog.
+Awareness is fundamental for effective fighting against smog.
 Preventive and educational activities can be planned on this basis.
 It will also provide specific data for local government decision-makers and NGOs.
 That's why we developed Kopci.com.
 It will help to identify areas requiring support in raising awareness of air quality.

 In good faith

 One of the challenges we faced was how first users viewed our platform.
 Some of them perceived our tool as a denunciation machine to report on their neighbours.
 Fortunately, from the very beginning we presented the collected data anonymously.
 In response to our users' concerns, we've started to communicate the platform in a different way.
 We highlighted the anonymity of data and started to inform more about the noble goal of these activities.
-We managed to encourage more people and ensure them about our good intentions.
+We managed to encourage more people and assure them about our good intentions.

 Kopci.com was created as a result of the impulse of a group of programmers who wanted to do something good for their community.
 As such, it did not have a clear goal at first.
 Now we know that there are several ways in which we can lead our platform.
 We would like to become a centre of smog-related information.
-We want to inform about the actions that every citizen can take to improve the air quality in their area.
+We want to inform people about the actions that every citizen can take to improve the air quality in their area.
 We are aware that this goal can evolve and we are open to it.

 The technical challenge we faced while building the platform was the quality of data collected from users.
 Our system works in a way that allows everyone to mark sources of smog everywhere.
 To deal with instances of misinformation, we've developed smart algorithms which give weight to reports and help to mitigate the impact of poor data quality.